terrafirmatrekker/Nakamoto-Store-Demo/README.md

-# marketplace2
+# Marketplace
- A Web3 inspired Shop with Interoperability
+ A Web3 inspired Shop with Interoperability via integration of RenJS